 Religion

-Instruction is centered on the key elements of the Archdiocese of Washington guide, Forming Disciples for the New Evangelization.
-The key elements include: knowledge of the faith, liturgy and sacraments, morality, prayer, and education for living in the Christian community.
+Instruction is centered on the key elements of the Archdiocese of Washington guidelines including knowledge of the faith, liturgy and sacraments, morality, prayer, and education for living in the Christian community.
 Students form an understanding that Jesus loves them and wants them to love others in return.
 Students are introduced to scripture, the Holy Family, Lent, Good Friday, Easter/the Resurrection story, Advent/Christmas, saints, and prayers.
 Participation in school-wide service projects helps students to understand the importance of serving others.

 Teaching Assistant: Adele Mathews